Questions and Answers about Concessions

 How did concessions get started in state parks?

 In 1959, a California Department of Finance study concluded it was appropriate in some state parks to have concessionaires build and operate facilities.
-In 1960, the Legislature adopted Concession Law (PRC 5019.10, et. seq.).
-In 1982, the Concession Law was amended (PRC 5080.03 et. seq.) to include legislative oversight.
+In 1960, the Legislature adopted Concession Law (Public Resources Code Sections 5019.10, et. seq.).
+In 1982, the Concession Law was amended (Public Resources Code Sections 5080.03 et. seq.) to include legislative oversight.
+Review Public Resources Code Sections 5080.02 – 5080.29 for the current concession laws.

 In what type of state park units are concessions generally placed?

 The decision to place a concession in a state park unit is guided by the classification and general plan for the park unit.
-Concessions generally are placed in State Recreation Areas; State Beaches; State Parks; and State Historic Parks when compatible with the unit’s mission.
+Concessions generally are placed in State Recreation Areas; State Beaches; State Parks; and State Historic Parks.